qsimeon/worm-data-preprocess/preprocess/README.md

 ## File Structure

 The submodule consists of the following files:
-- `_config.py`: Contains configuration settings and parameters for preprocessing.
+- `_config.py`: Contains configuration settings and parameters for preprocessing (both neural activity and connectome)
 - `_main.py`: Contains the overarching logic for preprocessing the data as specified in the configuration file.
 - `_utils.py`: Contains a number of main utility functions for beginning preprocessing.
 - `_pkg.py`: Contains the necessary imports for the submodule.

+#### Preprocessor Code

 - `preprocess/_base_preprocessors.py`: Contains the base preprocessing classes from which all dataset-specific preprocessors inherit their methods.
+- `preprocess/_neural.py`: Contains all the neural activity-specific preprocessors.
-- `preprocess/_neural.py`: Contains all the neural-specific preprocessors (unconcerned with connectome data).
+- `preprocess/_connectome.py`: Contains all the connectome-specific preprocessors
 - `preprocess/_helpers.py`: Contains helper functions used across different preprocessing classes.